turingschool/mod-0-curriculum/session4/index.md

 ### Follow-Ups

 - Staging area in git - Grouping code that is related to be committed together
+- Most skill statements rated 4.5 or higher
+- I can add and commit file changes using git. - Average score 3.5
-- Why do we use git? - Average Score 3.5
+- Why do we use git? - Average score 3.9
   - The ability to "go back in time" to previous versions of your code if you break something
   - The ability to "go back in time" to previous versions of your code if you change your mind about a feature
   - The ability to chunk parts of your work so that you can choose from chunks to keep at a later time